Business Law Attorney

 An Experienced Business Advisor, Commercial Litigator, and Corporate Counsel

-In addition to co-founding the Dallas, TX law firm of Parvin Law Group, P.C., Chris Parvin is also the owner of White Rhino Coffee Company, a late-night café in Cedar Hill.
+In addition to co-founding the Dallas, TX law firm of Parvin Law Group, P.C., business law attorney Chris Parvin is also the owner of White Rhino Coffee Company, a late-night café in Cedar Hill.
 As a result, he can relate to the stresses that business owners face on a daily basis, and he uses his unique combination of entrepreneurial and legal experience to provide practical, results-oriented, and cost-effective solutions for his clients.
-Whether you are starting a new venture and need an attorney who knows all of the ins and outs of forming a successful business, or if you need an aggressive litigator who can protect your company’s interests in a complex commercial dispute, our experience is your competitive advantage.
+Whether you are starting a new venture and need a business law lawyer who knows all of the ins and outs of forming a successful business, or if you need an aggressive litigator who can protect your company’s interests in a complex commercial dispute, our experience is your competitive advantage.

 For new and established business owners in Dallas, Parvin Law Group, P.C. offers: